 Funding for this project is provided by the City of Kettering and the Cultural Facilities Grant Fund administered by the Ohio Facilities Construction Commission, with additional support provided by the Kettering Parks Foundation.

-In 2016 a facilities condition assessment was completed of the existing Rosewood Arts Centre Facility.
-The purpose of this assessment was to evaluate the existing conditions of the space and determine what infrastructure improvements and costs would be necessary to retain the buildings use as an arts centre into the future.
-This allowed the department to evaluate the costs generated through the Library Arts Centre Project (described below) and compare these two potential options.
+In 2016 a facilities condition assessment was completed of the existing Rosewood Arts Center Facility to evaluate the existing conditions of the space and determine what infrastructure improvements and costs would be necessary to retain the buildings use as an arts center into the future.
+This allowed the department to evaluate the costs generated through the Library Arts Center Project (described below) and compare these two potential options.